go-ozzo/ozzo-validation/README.md

   This rule should only be used for strings and byte slices.
 * `NotEmpty`: checks if a value is not empty (neither nil nor zero)
 * `Required`: checks if a value is entered (not nil)
+* `Skip`: this is a special rule used to indicate that all rules following it should be skipped (including the nested ones).

 The `is` sub-package provides a list of commonly used string validation rules that can be used to check if the format of a value satisfies certain requirements.
 Note that these rules only handle strings and byte slices and if a string